-Notice to Prospective Students: Due to issues related to the spread of Coronavirus, SMU is moving to reduced operations status until April 6.
+Notice to Prospective Students: Due to issues related to the spread of Coronavirus, SMU is currently in reduced operations status.
 The Office of Graduate Studies is still hard at work for our graduate students and prospective graduate students, though!
-Please contact us by email at email@example.com or by phone at 214-768-4345.
+Please contact us by email at firstname.lastname@example.org or by phone at 214-768-4345.
 If you have a question for a specific member of our staff, you can find their contact information in our staff directory.
 Prospective students can find a list of admissions contacts for SMU’s schools and programs here.
 Updated information about SMU’s Coronavirus (COVID-19) response can be found here.

 You are required to have a bachelor's degree from an accredited institution in the United States or proof of equivalent training at a foreign university.
 All applicants must have adequate subject preparation in the chosen major field.
 This includes having at least 12 semester hours of advanced study in the chosen field, a 3.0 overall grade-point average, and a satisfactory score on the GRE.
 After an application is complete, ultimate approval for admission to graduate study is given by the Dean of Research & Graduate Studies on the recommendation of the department.